7vik/7vik.github.io/content/posts/my-first-post.md

 ---
 ## Introduction

 This is **bold** text, and this is *emphasized* text.
 And this is an otherwise useless sentence just to check if the static page thus generated is responsive enough.
+Chal jaana pls 🥺.

 Visit the [Hugo](https://gohugo.io) website!